-EXAMPLE 19PRACTICE:

-Supposed that a coin is biased (not fair).
+EXAMPLE 19 PRACTICE: Suppose we toss a biased coin twice.
+A biased coin is a coin that is not fair.
 If you toss this coin, it lands on Heads 40% of the time and lands on Tails 60% of the time.
 Use a tree to find the probabilities of each outcome in the sample space.